Fault: Insufficient ventilation

 Error: substructure short-lived

-Episode: The substructure is not as durable as the decking.
+Consequence: The substructure is not as durable as the decking.
 In case of doubt, the terrace must be renewed, although the decking would have lasted for years.

 Solution: Top covering and substructure should have a similar service life.
 The resistance class provides information about the durability of a type of wood.
 Top covering and substructure should not be more than one resistance class apart.